-A new student entering the University during the 2018-2019 academic year will be subject to the academic program requirements contained in this Catalog edition unless the student elects to complete a revised set of program requirements published in a future edition of the Catalog.
+A new student entering the University during the 2019-2020 academic year will be subject to the academic program requirements contained in this Catalog edition unless the student elects to complete a revised set of program requirements published in a future edition of the Catalog.

-A student who elects to complete a revised set of program requirements must notify Records and Registration of this intent by completing a Declaration of Programs/Catalog Option Form.
+A student who elects to complete a revised set of program requirements must notify Records and Registration of this intent by completing a Change of Program form.